Group Procurement Policy

 Viewing suppliers as partners

-Swiss Post is interested in stable business relationships based on partnerships.
+Swiss Post seeks stable business relationships based on partnerships.
 We engage in dialogue with our suppliers and service providers.
 We comply with the guidelines on fair, competitive and transparent procurement processes and take a proactive approach where our responsibility towards society, the economy and politics is concerned.

 As a rule, Swiss Post only concludes contracts with legal entities and does not enter into countersale agreements with its service providers.
 The service provider’s suitability is examined in respect of the specific item to be procured.

-In addition, contracts are only awarded to suppliers and service providers who guarantee that any sanctions/embargoes currently in place against countries, individuals and organizations that are published on the Confederation’s website (State Secretariat for Economic Affairs (SECO)) will be taken into consideration and implemented.
+In addition, contracts are only awarded to suppliers and service providers who guarantee that any sanctions/embargoes currently in place that are published on the Confederation’s website (State Secretariat for Economic Affairs (SECO)) will be taken into consideration and implemented.

 Transparency where the awarding of contracts is concerned